singlestore-labs/action-destinations/README.md

 # Action Destinations

+**Attention**: The code in this repository is intended for experimental use only and is not fully tested, documented, or supported by SingleStore.
+Visit the [SingleStore Forums](https://www.singlestore.com/forum/) to ask questions about this repository.

 Action Destinations are the new way to build streaming destinations on Segment.

 Action Destinations were [launched in December 2021](https://segment.com/blog/introducing-destination-actions/) to enable customers with a customizable framework to map Segment event sources to their favorite 3rd party tools like Google Analytics.